SQream/sqream_docs/reference/sql/sql_statements/index.rst

    :local:
    :depth: 1

-SQream DB supports commands from ANSI SQL.
+SQream supports commands from ANSI SQL.

 .. _ddl_commands_list:

 Data Definition Commands (DDL)
 ================================
+The following table shows the DDL commands, which are used to create and modify the structure of database objects in a database:

 .. list-table:: DDL Commands
    :widths: auto